 You can do this to only include the information you need in an export or change the order of the columns.

 If you've checked the one row per item setting, you'll also be able to customise the line item columns (and order of them):

 At the moment, all dates in exports are the dates in your store's timezone.
-This is the timezone normally defined in the WooCommerce store's WordPress general settings and in the Metorik store settings.
+This is the timezone is defined in your store's settings and in the Metorik store settings.
 Would you like to see the dates output in UTC?
 Let us know and we'll consider adding a setting for it.